Set up your environment

 Install kubectl

-Install kubectl, the command-line tool for interacting with Kubernetes clusters, compiled for the Arm64 architecture.
+Install the kubectl command-line tool for interacting with Kubernetes clusters:

 curl -LO https://dl.k8s.io/release/v1.30.1/bin/linux/arm64/kubectl